-In spring 2025, The Planting Fields Stand will take root as a unique living artwork, blending history, horticulture, and community engagement.
+In spring 2025, The Planting Fields Stand took root as a unique living artwork, blending history, horticulture, and community engagement.
 This project, created by Planting Fields Foundation’s 2025 Catalyst artist Sam Van Aken, will introduce four multi-grafted fruit trees to the landscape of Planting Fields, each telling a story of the site’s agricultural evolution – from its origins as a Matinecock settlement to its time as the Coe family estate and beyond.

 One tree will honor the region’s indigenous heritage, composed of fruit varieties cultivated by the Matinecock people.
 Another will reflect the estate’s history under the Coe family, featuring pear varieties recorded in their planting notes discovered in the Planting Fields Foundation archives.
 A third tree will highlight apple varieties from the first half of the 20th century, connecting to Long Island’s agricultural legacy.
 Completing the stand, a stone fruit tree will bear an array of peaches, plums, apricots, and cherries historically grown in the Oyster Bay area.